Spirals-Team/librepair-experiments/docs/source/manual/configuration.rst

-includeRemoteHost        false        Whether to include the fully qualified name of the client or the last proxy that sent the request in the JSON map as the ``remoteHost`` field. includeServerName        false        Whether to include the name of the server to which the request was sent in the JSON map as the ``serverName`` field. includeRequestHeaders    false        Whether to include the request headers in the JSON map as the ``requestHeaders`` field. includeRequestParameters false        Whether to include the request parameters in the JSON map as the ``requestParameters`` field. includeRequestContent    false        Whether to include the body of the request in the JSON map as the ``requestContent`` field. includeResponseHeaders   false        Whether to include the response headers in the JSON map as the ``responseHeaders`` field. includeResponseContent   false        Whether to include the response body in the JSON map as the ``responseHeaders`` field.
+includeRemoteHost        false        Whether to include the fully qualified name of the client or the last proxy that sent the request in the JSON map as the ``remoteHost`` field. includeServerName        false        Whether to include the name of the server to which the request was sent in the JSON map as the ``serverName`` field. includeRequestHeaders    false        Whether to include the request headers in the JSON map as the ``requestHeaders`` field. includeRequestParameters true         Whether to include the request parameters in the JSON map as the ``params`` field. includeRequestContent    false        Whether to include the body of the request in the JSON map as the ``requestContent`` field. includeResponseHeaders   false        Whether to include the response headers in the JSON map as the ``responseHeaders`` field. includeResponseContent   false        Whether to include the response body in the JSON map as the ``responseHeaders`` field.